 Most meat snack manufacturers outsource everything from their cooking to packaging to shipping.
 So you’ve got no way of knowing where, or under what conditions, the products are produced in.

 Experts call that “co-packing” and it is pretty standard in the industry.
 Wild Zora doesn’t do that.
 Additionally, the Colorado company uses a low-heat slow-dehydration method to process their meat snacks.
-That reduces the risk of the formation of so-called carcinogens, a fancy name for compounds that can cause cancer.

 Most competitors use high-heat grilling, frying, broiling, or baking to prepare their products.
 That not only destroys many nutrients but it can also lead to the formation of these dangerous chemicals.